-- Used as a gag in Pirates of the Caribbean: Dead Men Tell No Tales: Carina Smyth strips out of her heavy outer garments so she can dive off a boat and escape pursuit by Salazar's men.
+- Pirates of the Caribbean: Dead Men Tell No Tales: Used as a gag when Carina Smyth strips out of her heavy outer garments so she can dive off a boat and escape pursuit by Salazar's men.
 Henry Turner, who is in the boat with her, becomes flustered and tries to stop her out of modesty the more she takes off, while (Captain) Jack Sparrow (also in the boat) gets increasingly excited.
 When she stops stripping and jumps into the water, Jack angrily rebukes him for trying to dissuade her.
 Henry happily says that he saw her ankles, while Jack quips they might have seen more than that.

-- Making Money.
-Professor Flead has been dead for several centuries but is still as randy as he was when alive.
+- Discworld, Making Money: Professor Flead has been dead for several centuries but is still as randy as he was when alive.
 So when Moist makes a deal with him to let him haunt a strip club, he asks if it's "smutty" and if the women show their ankles.

-- In The Stand, 108-year-old Abigail Freemantle recalls appearing on a talent show back in 1902.
+- The Stand: 108-year-old Abigail Freemantle recalls appearing on a talent show back in 1902.
 Before her, a woman performed a "racy French dance", showing her ankles "to the raucous whistles, cheers, and stamping feet of the men in the audience."

 - Horrible Histories: The "Surfing the Web Safely" video has a prudish Victorian going online and being shocked by all kinds of smut: such as women showing their ankles, or appearing in public without gloves.